As a young parent, the first time I decided to make a Christmas cake, I got stuck when it came time to line the Christmas cake tin.

 Make the inner lining – sides

-- Fold the paper along its length so that you have a double thickness strip 10cm taller than your tin
+Fold the paper along its length so that you have a double thickness strip.

-- On the long folded edge, fold again to create a 2cm lip
+On the long folded edge, fold again to create a 2cm (3/4 inch) lip.

-- Make diagonal snips all the way along the lip at 2cm intervals
+Make diagonal snips all the way along the lip at 2.5cm (1 inch) intervals.

 Fit the inner lining

-- Replace the tin base and grease the inside of the tin thoroughly
+Put the base back in the tin and grease the inside of the tin thoroughly

-- Push the silicone paper strip for the sides in first – the snipped edges should overlap on the base
+Push the baking paper strip in to cover the sides – the snipped edges should overlap on the base.

-- Put the circles into the base so that the inside is completely lined
+Put the baking paper circles into the base so that the inside is completely lined.

 Fit the brown paper